adam-soph/shade/README.md

 }
 ```
 ## Middleware
-You can define Middleware to be a single function or as an instance of middleware.
-Functional middleware is static where as instances of middleware can have dependencies injected into them or can be instantiated manually when annotated or added at the Application level.
+You can define Middleware to be a single function or as an instance of `Middleware`.
+Functional middleware is static where as instances of `Middleware` can have dependencies injected into them or can be instantiated manually when annotated.
-### Functional Middleware
 ```dart
 void middleware(State state, Request req, Response res, Step step) {
     state.putLocal("local", "some value for local.");